 The signs of trauma may be difficult to monitor online.
-You may wish to prepare the participants by ensuring people are aware that the liturgy will mark the anniversary of the apology to survivors of institutional childhood sexual abuse, suggest people ensure they can access support at home if they need it and remind them of the emergency contact numbers above.
+You may wish to prepare the participants by ensuring people are aware that the liturgy will mark the anniversary of the apology to survivors of institutional childhood sexual abuse.
+You may wish to devise a system so that people can flag with you if they need your attention during the liturgy - perhaps a "raise hand" or "private message" by zoom, and suggest people ensure they can access support at home if they need it and remind them of the emergency contact numbers above.